dcupl-demos/lotto-1986-2023/readme.md

 This Project was generated using the `@dcupl/cli`.
 More information can be found on [https://dcupl.com](https://dcupl.com) and especially in the [dcupl Docs](https://docs.dcupl.com).

 ## win2day dataset
 The initial dataset is published by win2day - https://www.win2day.at/lotterie/lotto/lotto-statistik-zahlen-ergebnisse-download - the online gaming platform of the Austrian Lotteries.
 The formatting of the original data has been revised and redundancies have been reduced.
+The data respectively the whole project is also published on [kaggle](https://www.kaggle.com/datasets/gernotbernkopf/lottery-austria-1986-til-2022).

 ## different currencies
 Be aware that winning totals up to 2001 are in ATS - Austria's currency _Schilling_ - and in EUR starting with 2001 up to 2022.
 Therefore three applications have been defined and the resources have been tagged with ATS and EUR.